MOJTABAFA/ECG2AF_App/README.md

 > **Clarification**: This application is designed for standard `.hd5` files used in clinical ECG data storage.
 Ensure data is properly pre-processed if adapting for different input types.

 ---
+## ✨ Model Output Details ( Not entirely accurate—these are just my estimates based on the predicted results and the surrounding context.)

+   Prediction 1: Confidence scores for different intervals.
+   Prediction 2: Binary classification probabilities.
+   Prediction 3: Scalar risk metric.
+   Prediction 4: Binary classification output.

+---

 ## 🛡️ Error Handling
 We’ve designed the application with user experience in mind: